 Final version of Ribbet logo

 This case has become one more example showing how many attempts should typically be made in the process of logo creation.
-Designer has to do his best and be always ready to listen carefully to the customer.
+The designer has to do his best and be always ready to listen carefully to the customer.
 In addition, it is vital to be ready for research and deep analysis of existing products in the sphere in order to create original and highly competitive product satisfying customers, increasing brand identity and attracting users.